-Gestational diabetes is a complication of pregnancy that is becoming more common in women of all ethnicities.
+Gestational diabetes is diabetes that happens in pregnancy.
+It is becoming more common in women of all ethnicities.

 Your body gets its major source of energy from glucose.
-This requires the assistance of a hormone called insulin which allows glucose to move from the blood stream to the muscles and other tissues of the body to be used as energy.
-During pregnancy insulin production needs to increase four-fold.
+This needs a hormone called insulin.
+Insulin help glucose move from the blood stream to the muscles and other tissues of the body to be used as energy.
+In pregnancy, your body needs four times the amount of insulin.

 Routine testing between 24-28 weeks helps diagnose women who are affected by gestational diabetes.

 If your test is outside the accepted range, your LMC may refer you to our diabetes midwives, who are part of our high-risk midwifery team, and provide specialised care for mums with gestational diabetes.
 They can plan for your ongoing care and help you to manage your blood glucose levels to reduce the chance of complications for you and your baby.

 Depending on the severity of your gestational diabetes you may or may not require medication to help control your glucose levels.